Approach Shot in Tennis

 Create a free account and explore my latest videos below

 Definition of the Approach Shot

-An offensive shot that allows a tennis player to transition from the baseline to the net hitting either a forehand or a backhand.
-Also, referred to as an approach.
+An offensive shot that allows a tennis player to transition from the baseline to the net, hitting a forehand or a backhand.
+Also referred to as an approach.

 Examples of Approach Shot in a Sentence

 She didn’t do enough with that approach shot, so her opponent easily passed her for a winner down the line.

 If you don’t keep the ball deep in the court, your opponent is going to move forward and hit an approach shot, putting you on the defense.

 The approach shot is an offensive tennis shot that players hit so that they can transition up to the net to try and close out the point.

 Typically, a player hits this shot when they receive a short ball that lands closer to the service line than the baseline.
 Ideally, this short ball sits up high enough to allow them to swing confidently to place the ball deep in the court and force their opponent to hit a defensive shot, which can then be put away with a volley or two.

 A player can hit an approach shot as a winner, but it’s frequently used a setup shot in that the player isn’t looking to win the point on this shot.
 Instead, they’re attempting to force a defensive ball from their opponent, which subsequently can be put away with a volley to win the point.